JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_mid-term_report_210370190/index.md

 end
 ```

-And based on the built-in [`run`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/639717388fb41199c98b90406bea76232bc6294d/src/ReinforcementLearningCore/src/core/run.jl#L16) function(or can define a new `run` function for the algo if necessary), the `agent` can update the policy based on the behaviors that we define.
-Thanks to the multiple dispatch,  the **main focus** when implementing the algo is only to customize the behavior within the specific stage to collect the training information and update the policy.
+And when running the experiment, based on the built-in [`run`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/639717388fb41199c98b90406bea76232bc6294d/src/ReinforcementLearningCore/src/core/run.jl#L16) function(or can define a new `run` function for the algo if necessary), the `agent` can update its policy and trajectory based on the behaviors that we have defined.
+Thanks to the `multiple dispatch` in Julia,  the **main focus** when implementing the algo is that consider how to **customize the behavior** about collecting the training information and updating the policy when on the specific stage.
 More details can be referred to the [blog](https://juliareinforcementlearning.org/blog/an_introduction_to_reinforcement_learning_jl_design_implementations_thoughts/#21_the_general_workflow).

 ### 2.2 Neural Fictitious Self-play(NFSP) algorithm

 #### Brief Introduction
-Neural Fictitious Self-play(NFSP)\dcite{DBLP:journals/corr/HeinrichS16} algorithm is a useful multi-agent algorithm that works well for imperfect information games.
+Neural Fictitious Self-play(NFSP)\dcite{DBLP:journals/corr/HeinrichS16} algorithm is a useful multi-agent algorithm that works well for imperfect-information games.
 Each agent who applies the `NFSP` algo will include one `Reinforcement Learning`(RL) agent and one `Supervised Learning`(SL) agent. **RL agent** works to find the best response to the state from the self-play process, and **SL agent** works to learn the best response from RL agent's policy.
 What's more, `NFSP` also uses two technical innovations to ensure stability, including [reservoir sampling](https://en.wikipedia.org/wiki/Reservoir_sampling) for SL agent and anticipatory dynamics when training.

 #### Implementation
-In RLZoo.jl, I implement the [`NFSPAgent`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/src/ReinforcementLearningZoo/src/algorithms/nfsp/nfsp.jl) which applies the `NFSP` algo and the [`NFSPAgentManager`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/src/ReinforcementLearningZoo/src/algorithms/nfsp/nfsp_manager.jl) which is a special multi-agent manager that all agents use `NFSP` algo.
-Besides, the [`abstract_nfsp`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/src/ReinforcementLearningZoo/src/algorithms/nfsp/abstract_nfsp.jl) define the `run` function for `NFSPAgentManager`.
+In RLZoo.jl, I implement the [`NFSPAgent`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/src/ReinforcementLearningZoo/src/algorithms/nfsp/nfsp.jl) which define the `NFSPAgent` struct and design the behaviors about it according to the `NFSP` algo\dcite{DBLP:journals/corr/HeinrichS16}, including collecting needed information and how to update the policy.
+And the [`NFSPAgentManager`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/src/ReinforcementLearningZoo/src/algorithms/nfsp/nfsp_manager.jl) is a special multi-agent manager that all agents apply `NFSP` algo.
+Besides, the [`abstract_nfsp`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/src/ReinforcementLearningZoo/src/algorithms/nfsp/abstract_nfsp.jl) customize the `run` function for `NFSPAgentManager`.

-The structure of `NFSPAgent` as the following:
+Since the core of the algo is how to customize the `NFSPAgent`, the following content in this section will only be around it.
+The structure of `NFSPAgent` is as the following:
 ```Julia
 mutable struct NFSPAgent <: AbstractPolicy
     rl_agent::Agent